 So to honor George’s memory, and show how much his friendship meant to us, I decided to make a celebration of life card for the family.
 Bleeding tissue brings vibrant color possibilities, which is a little out of my comfort zone but it fit this project because of George’s interests.
 And I decided to choose excerpts from his poem in pencil because he would have often used those in sketching out plans.

-Note: Thsi technique is often used in children’s art classes, but if you missed out on doing it earlier in life, here’s a chance to catch up!
+Note: This technique is often used in children’s art classes, but if you missed out on doing it earlier in life, here’s a chance to catch up!

-2. A few sheets of hot pressed watercolor paper, at least 140 lbs/300 g/m.
-(I recommend 9×12”, but any size you have is fine.
-Cold pressed paper is fine, also, but it’s harder to write on.)
+2. A few sheets of hot pressed watercolor paper, at least 140 lbs/300 gsm.
+(I recommend 9″ x 12″ but any size you have is fine—you can also cut down larger watercolor sheets like these from Blick.
+Cold pressed paper is OK in a pinch, but it’s harder to write on.)

 4. plastic paper to protect your working surface (remember this tissue bleeds and will stain)